daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_defender_portal.md

     1. **Hunting** - From here you can build custom detection rules and hunt for specific threats in your environment.
     1. **Actions and submissions** - The unified Action center brings together remediation actions across Microsoft Defender for Endpoint and Microsoft Defender for Office 365.
 It lists pending and completed remediation actions for your devices, email & collaboration content, and identities in one location.
 In Microsoft 365 organizations with Exchange Online mailboxes, admins can use the Submissions page in the Microsoft Defender portal to submit messages, URLs, and attachments to Microsoft for analysis.
     1. **Partner catalog** - The partner catalog lists supported technology partners and professional services that can help your organization enhance the detection, investigation, and threat intelligence capabilities of the platform.
-1. **Threat Intelligence** - From the Threat Intelligence tab, users access Microsoft Defender Threat Intelligence and the capabilities support, including Threat analytics, intel profiles, intel explorer, and intel projects.
+1. **Threat Intelligence** - From the Threat Intelligence tab, users access Microsoft Defender Threat Intelligence and the capabilities the solution supports, including Threat analytics, intel profiles, intel explorer, and intel projects.
 1. **Assets** - The Assets tab allows you to view and manage your organization's inventory of protected and discovered assets (devices and identities).
 1. **Microsoft Sentinel** - Some Microsoft Sentinel capabilities are available in the Microsoft Sentinel section of the Defender portal.
 This requires setting up the integration through the Settings page.
 1. **Identities** - The Identities node maps to functionality associated with Microsoft Defender for Identity.
 The Dashboard provides critical insights and real time data about identity threat detection and response (ITDR).
 The health Issues page lists any current health issues for your Defender for Identity deployment and sensors, alerting you to any problems in your Defender for Identity deployment.
 The tools page lists additional information to help manage your Microsoft Defender for Identity environment.